blhguo/Vooga_Utils/src/voogasalad/util/soundfactory/README.md

 ##### Upcoming Releases
 * Reimplement sound playing with technology that works on all modern operating systems.
 This will not affect interface or usage
 * Interface with Spotify to stream any song
+* Likely will deprecate specific button methods and replace with a more generic method that takes a lambda parameter

 ##### Feedback/Bug Reports
 Please report any bugs or feedback to benjamin.auriemma@duke.edu